 The UMass Amherst EIRs are volunteers that have deep experience in the business world.
 They have created and developed new products, and have started and built new companies.
 Each EIR has experience in one or more specific product fields, but their business expertise is relevant in all fields.
 They have office hours on campus so that anyone in the UMass Amherst community, including undergraduate students, grad students, postdocs and faculty, can easily get confidential information and advice on the potential value of their business ideas and how to pursue them, no matter how undeveloped those ideas may be.

-Please call Maryanne Laukaitis at the UMass Amherst Technology Transfer Office, 413-577-2126, or email her at maryanne@research.umass.edu.
+Please email Maryanne Laukaitis at the UMass Amherst Technology Transfer Office, at maryanne@research.umass.edu.
 Or, you can email this form to Maryanne, EIR Sign-up Form, and she will contact you to set up the first meeting.

 The College of Information and Computer Science (CICS) has their own EIR program through Ventures @ CICS.
 You may request an appointment with one here.